0 Comment

 Goals

-The organization should align the rewards and recognition policy with its business goals and priorities.
+The organization should align its rewards and recognition policy with its goals and priorities.

 Organizations in the same industry might have different market leadership positions, growth strategies, and business goals.